24900719/Load-Balance/ReadMe.md

-# Lab 6 – Scale and Load Balance Your Architecture
+# Scale and Load Balance Your Architecture.

 ## Author